beetbox/beets/docs/plugins/spotify.rst

 Examples of the configuration options::

     spotify:
-        mode: "open" # Default is list, shows the copy/paste output.  open attempts to open directly in Spotify (only tested on Mac)
+        mode: "open" # Default is list, shows the plugin output.  open attempts to open directly in Spotify (only tested on Mac)
         region_filter: "US" # Filters tracks by only that market (2-letter code)
         show_faiulres: on # Displays the tracks that did not match a Spotify ID
         tiebreak: "first" # Need to break ties when then are multiple tracks.
 Default is popularity.